 Not all people have the days necessary to travel the Inca Trail (4 days and 3 nights).
 That is why there are 2 versions depending on the time you have:

-Also, you can get to Machu Picchu from Cusco, choosing the following routes of the Inca trail: Machu Picchu 3 day hike, 2 day Inca Trail with camping, one day Inca Trail.
+Also, you can get to Machu Picchu from Cusco, choosing the following routes of the Inca trail: Machu Picchu 3 day hike and 2 day Inca Trail with camping.

 If you do not have enough time, to do the 4-day Inca Trail, the trail from Km 104 to Machu Picchu is a good option; it is a section of the Inca Trail that begins at Km 104 of the Cusco - Aguas Calientes railway line.